Jonesville Store

 Jonesville Store is a historic general store located at Jonesville, Saratoga County, New York.
-It was built about 1860, and expanded about 1900.
+It was built around 1860 and expanded around 1900.
 It consists of a 2 1/2-story front block with a two-story rear block.
 The frame building is sheathed in clapboard and has a gable roof.
 It sits on a brick over limestone foundation.
 The three-bay front facade features a one-story full-width porch.
 The building once housed a store and post office, and remains a retail outlet and popular community gathering place.

 It was listed on the National Register of Historic Places in 2011.